ebsizzlin/reactPortfolio/README.md

 ## Descrption

-Professional Portfolio made with React.js and
+Professional Portfolio made with React.js.

 ## Tech Used